Our admissions process is not formula-driven. Instead, we make informed decisions based on your background.

 Unlike many MBA programs, we do not require an interview.
 However, we strongly encourage you to visit campus and see for yourself how our high-tech, high-touch environment can help you succeed.

-Fall application deadline is February 1; spring applications are due November 1 for the on-campus MHRIR program.
+Spring 2023 applications are now open and due November 1 for the on-campus MHRIR program.
+Fall 2023 applications are also open and the application deadline is February 1, 2023.
+The on-campus program does not do rolling admissions so you will not hear about admissions until after the deadline.
 Applicants will be notified around March 15 for fall and around December 1 for spring admission.
 We will consider late applications, past the deadlines, until we reach our enrollment capacity.
-Please contact Assistant Dean Becky Barker (firstname.lastname@example.org) for more information.
+Please contact Assistant Dean Becky Barker (email@example.com) for more information.

 For the PhD program, January 7 is the deadline for fall admission.
 Please contact Assistant Dean Becky Barker (email@example.com) for more information.